Jack Up Your Hormones and Muscle Mass with Plyometrics

 Plyometric protocol Exercise

 Repeated long jump 3×4

 Jump lunge 3×12

 At the end of the study, testosterone increased significantly from pre-exercise to 5 min post-exercise in response to both the resistance exercise protocol and the plyometric protocol, indicating a potential anabolic effect.
-However, the cortisol responses were different as the resistance exercise protocol resulted in a decrease in cortisol during the recovery period whereas the plyometric protocol resulted in a increase in cortisol 30 min after the plyometric exercise.
-This suggest the stress from the exercise protocol on the body was much greater after the plyometric protocol compared to the resistance exercise protocol.
+However, the cortisol responses were different as the resistance exercise protocol resulted in a decrease in cortisol during the recovery period whereas the plyometric protocol resulted in an increase in cortisol 30 min after the plyometric exercise.
+This suggests the stress from the exercise protocol on the body was much greater after the plyometric protocol compared to the resistance exercise protocol.

 Key Points: Plyometric exercises can result in similar increases in testosterone as resistance exercise but the overall stress on the body is much greater than that of resistance exercise.
 Be sure not to use plyometric too often to avoid overtraining the nervous system.